msakuta/FactorishWasm/README.md

 ![research-tooltip](readme-img/research-tooltip.png)

-Clickon on the research item will select it.
+Click on on the research item will select it.
 Selected research will be shown in the Research window along with its progress.

 ![research-selected](readme-img/research-selected.png)